University at Buffalo

 Professional Summary:

 Dr. Katheryne T. Leigh-Osroosh is an experienced counselor educator and qualitative researcher.
-Her scholarship critically examines experiences of injustice within education and career development, the role of counselors in social justice work, community-participatory approaches in counseling, and Indigenous-centered and anti-racist practices.
+Her scholarship critically explores survivance within education, the career development of individuals with disabilities, community-engaged approaches in counseling training and research, and the professional identity of school counselors

 Education and Training: